Henry Swieca: Highbridge Capital Management

 In 1992 Swieca started Highbridge Capital Management with childhood friend Glenn Dubin.
 Swieca served as the firm's chief investment officer from inception to its acquisition.
 They sold a 55% stake to JP Morgan Chase in 2004 and substantially all remaining shares in 2009.
 As Highbridge CIO, he guided the firm through multiple market cycles as it achieved one of the best risk adjusted returns in the hedge fund industry.

 Talpion Fund Management

 Swieca currently runs his family office, Talpion Fund Management, which invests proprietary money in a hedge fund-like structure as well as direct fixed income investing.
 In 2012 he seeded Clearline Capital, an equity investor.
 The family office has also branched into direct real estate investing, as well as venture capital under the name QB1 Ventures.

 Philanthropy

-Swieca is on the board of The National World War II Museum and the board of The Columbia Graduate School of Business.
+Swieca is on the board of The National World War II Museum and resigned from the board of The Columbia Graduate School of Business in October 2023.

 Personal

 Swieca is married to Israeli American Estee Tobaly with whom he has four children.
 Swieca practices Orthodox Judaism.
-Swieca owns a summer residence in Atlantic Beach, NY.
+Swieca owns a summer residence in Atlantic Beach, New York.